ysygMhdyt/live-sports-commentator/README.md

 # Live Sports Commentator Chrome Extension

-A Chrome extension that provides real-time audio transcription for sports videos, converting speech to text using the LemonFox AI API.
+A Chrome extension that provides real-time audio transcription for sports videos, delivering multi-language and stylized sports commentary.

-## TODO
+## Tips

+The LemonFox API is currently not working.
+We've contacted LemonFox and are waiting for them to fix the issue.

 ## Features